Castroeid/Smoke-radar-/README.md

 ## Design direction

-The design aims to feel:
+The UI is designed to feel:
+- mobile-first
 - clean
 - premium
-- mobile-first
-- slightly playful, but still professional
+- slightly playful
+- dashboard-oriented rather than editorial

-The visual direction is inspired by live signal dashboards, while being adapted into its own product language around food and meat content.
+The visual language is inspired by live signal products, while being adapted into its own product identity around meat and food content.

+## Why this project exists

+Smoke Radar was built as:
+- a product design exercise
+- a frontend / backend prototype
+- a branding concept
+- an experiment in niche intelligence dashboards

+It is intentionally focused on a specific vertical in order to explore what a highly opinionated media-tracking product could feel like.

-## Planned improvements
+## Roadmap

-Possible next steps for the project:
+Planned or possible next steps include:
 - country-level content breakdown
-- smarter scoring logic
+- stronger scoring logic
-- longer-term caching or database persistence
+- better persistence for cached data
+- embedded recipe generator
-- product recommendations
+- meat product recommendations
 - expert quote modules
 - richer trend history
-- more advanced content categories
+- additional signal views

+## Recipe Generator (planned)

+One of the planned product expansions is an embedded recipe generator.

+The idea is to allow users to choose:
+- meat type
+- cut
+- cooking style

+and receive a structured recipe in return.

+This feature is intended to connect the dashboard side of the product with practical cooking value, making Smoke Radar not only a content tracker, but also a useful meat-focused experience.

 ## Final note

 Smoke Radar is an honest prototype with a strong concept behind it.

-It is already functional, but it is also still in progress.
-The value of the project is not only in the current feature set, but in the product direction it demonstrates: turning niche video discovery into a focused, visual, live-feeling intelligence tool.
+It is already functional, but still evolving.
+Its value is not only in its current features, but also in the product direction it explores: turning meat content discovery into a focused, visual, resilient intelligence tool.